How to Sell Compost? Turning Your Black Gold Into Cash

 Community Gardens and Gardening Clubs

 Community Gardens can also be a good avenue for sales.
 Most towns have at least one with some having several.
-These can be places where, if you are not looking to sell your excess compost, there is likely to be plenty of demand to take it off your hands.
+These can be places where if you are not looking to sell your excess compost, there is likely to be plenty of demand to take it off your hands.

 This doesn’t of course preclude selling.
 If you have a regular supply, you might be able to strike a deal with the Community Garden committee and become a regular supplier to them.

-Summary: How to Sell Compost
+Wrap-Up: How to Sell Compost

 Selling your excess or homestead/farm-produced compost is not difficult.
 The wonderful thing about compost is that it is needed by pretty much all gardeners, but many don’t have the time, confidence, or perhaps patience to make their own.
 Each year hundreds of millions of sacks of commercial compost are sold, but most gardeners know that homemade compost is better.